gazz0/WebhelperP-P/README.md

 - then install required packages from requirement.txt in root folder:

-> pip install -r requirement.txt
+> pip install -r requirements.txt
 for more help: <https://www.youtube.com/watch?v=tDj8DjV8odM>

 - to save the new added packages in the list:

-> pip freeze > requirement.txt
+> pip freeze > requirements.txt

 - deactivate environment: